dhruvil-patel009/MERN_Ecommerce/client/README.md

-1) npm i react-router-dom
+1. npm i react-router-dom
-2) npm i react-icons --save
+2. npm i react-icons --save
-3) npm i react-helmet   ===> use for SEO in Reat
+3. npm i react-helmet ===> use for SEO in Reat
+4. npm i axios ==> Use For Get Data in Backened
+5. npm i react-toastify ==> For Use shown in Notification
+6. npm install react-hot-toast

    Extension :--
    :emojisense